When you see a tree, words like majestic, serene and awe-inspiring spring to your mind.

 Creepy and scary are two words that rarely describe trees.
 But, that’s likely what you think when you see large, silky nests in your tree.

 Now, you’re wondering what kind of spider builds webs in trees.
 Surprisingly, it isn’t a spider.
-It’s another tree pest – fall webworms.
+It’s another tree pest –either fall webworms or Eastern tent caterpillars.
 Learn what they are, why they make webs and how to get rid of those “spider webs” in your tree.

 Helping Trees Covered in Spider Webs

 Why does my tree have huge, giant “spider webs” on tree branches?

 Spiders actually don’t make those webs in trees.
 Instead, you can thank fall webworms or Eastern tent caterpillars, depending on the time of year.

 Fall webworms are caterpillars that weave a thick web as they feed on trees.
 Fruit trees are usually their first pick, but they feed on more than 100 different kinds of trees.